lee2sman/reading-and-writing-the-web/classes/class11.md

 * [Templates](https://www.w3schools.com/csS/css_templates.asp) for basic pages with Floats, Flexbox and Grid

+# CSS Frameworks

+Frameworks are collections of CSS with classes, usually a grid system, colors, sizing, fonts, etc pre-defined.
+You use them by adding these predefined classes to your HTML page.

+* [Sakura](https://github.com/oxalorg/sakura) - a framework without classes.
+Specifies defaults for your html.
+* [W3CSS](https://www.w3schools.com/w3css/default.asp) - A simple framework from W3Schools.
+* [Bootstap](https://www.w3schools.com/bootstrap/default.asp) - An industry CSS framework.
+* There are others!

 # Final Project in-class review

 # Homework
 * CSS Flexbox Froggy [tutorial/game](https://flexboxfroggy.com)
 * CSS Grid Garden [tutorial/game](http://cssgridgarden.com/)
+* Check-in with your partner - what changes to make? what do you need to learn/review to make your site?
 * Presentations next week!